e-Contract/eid-applet/README.txt

 The final SDK artifact is located under:
 	eid-applet-sdk/target/

-An SDK release build should use the production eToken containing the official FedICT code signing certificate.
+An SDK release build should use the production eToken containing an official code signing certificate.

 === 5.
 Eclipse IDE